Intellia Therapeutics Inc. (NTLA) Shares Up Despite Recent Market Volatility

 Citigroup, on the other hand, stated in their research note that they expect to see NTLA reach a price target of $39, previously predicting the price at $48.
 The rating they have provided for NTLA stocks is “Neutral” according to the report published on January 24th, 2023.

-Volatility was left at 6.24%, however, over the last 30 days, the volatility rate increased by 5.95%, as shares surge +1.06% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.54% upper at present.
+Volatility was left at 5.94%, however, over the last 30 days, the volatility rate increased by 5.33%, as shares sank -5.38% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.60% lower at present.

 Insider Trading